ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 Cpu0 global variable options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cpu0 like Mips support both static and pic mode.
+Cpu0 like Mips supports both static and pic mode.
 There are two different layout
 of global variables for static mode which controlled by option cpu0-use-small-section.
 Chapter6_1/ support the global variable translation.
-Let's run Chapter6_1/ with ch6_1.cpp via options
+Let's run Chapter6_1/ with ch6_1.cpp via three different options
 ``llc  -relocation-model=static -cpu0-use-small-section=false``,
 ``llc  -relocation-model=static -cpu0-use-small-section=true`` and
 ``llc  -relocation-model=pic`` to trace the DAG and Cpu0 instructions.